docPoacher/hello-world/notes/baroque sources.md

 IL 381: W. Stechow: Dutch Landscape Painting of the Seventeenth Century, 1966 Lat: E. K. 1.
 Remicek Meadscape Painting Hendrick Goltzius, 1961.
 L 404: 1734-5-

 38. BASKET OF FRUIT.
-By Caravaggiograp1596.doil on canvas, 46 x 59 cm.
+By Caravaggio grap 1596.doil on canvas, 46 x 59 cm.
 Milan.
 Pinacoteca Ambrosiana.
 (Photograph: Anderson) Presented to the Accademia Ambrosiana by Cardinal Federico Borromeo, to whom it may have been given by Cardinal Francesco del Monte, one of the artist's Roman patrons.
 This work, if it is not a fragment of a larger picture, is

 Caravaggio's only independent still life.
 Lit: W. Friedlaender: Caravaggio Studies, 1955.
 142-4.

-19. PEASANTS FIGHTING OVER CARDS.
+39. PEASANTS FIGHTING OVER CARDS.
 By Adriaen Brouwer. c.
 1632.
 Oil on panel 33 x 49 cm.
 Munich.
 Alte Pinakothek.
 (Photograph: Museum) Brouwer's paintings of low-life genre scenes had a decisive influence on the

 work of Adriaen van Ostade in Holland and David Teniers in Flanders.
 Lit: G. Knuttel: Adriaen Brouwer.
 The Master and his Work.
 1962.
 107-10.